rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 In the `Cargo.toml` file, everything that follows a header is part of a section that continues until another section starts.
 The `[dependencies]` section is where you tell Cargo which external crates your project depends on and which versions of those crates you require.
-In this case, you’ve specified the `rand` crate with the semantic version specifier `0.3.14`.
+In this case, we’ll specify the `rand` crate with the semantic version specifier `0.3.14`.
 Cargo understands [Semantic Versioning][semver]<!-- ignore --> (sometimes called *SemVer*), which is a standard for writing version numbers.
 The number `0.3.14` is actually shorthand